BorisKozo/backbone.picky/readme.md

 #### IMPORTANT NOTE ABOUT METHOD NAME "select" by Derick Bailey

-The Picky collections override the metho `select` on collections.
+The Picky collections override the method `select` on collections.
 At this point, I can't think of a better name for specifying a model has been selected.
 Once I find a better name, the API will change.
 But for now, you will not be able to use the standard `select` method on any